chrisr3403/sep10-freedom-project/blog/entry06.md

 the future have a unique engineering code design with these type of codes that will make a successful project or writing when even making a interview by writing
 I can use these css codes from the css varables.

+Challenges:  I faced a lot of challenges that my friends had to help me with for example a image was Phasing through the dropdown of my mvp and we had to change a lot of things to make it stand out the right way we used many codes to link it but a big momment happened where the code was already there we just needed to change it it was very easy when searching and it was the size or height and with not being linked with the image and then the image worked.